Glossary of golf terms

 Also known as "alternate shot", this competition format involves four players in teams of two.
 Each team plays only one ball by alternate strokes.
 At the start of play each team decides which player will play the first tee-shot, after which they alternate the tee shot on each hole.
 Scoring can be on a match play, stroke play or stableford basis.

-foursome (Canadian)
+foursome (Chapman)

-A variation on foursome (also known as Pinehurst or American foursomes).
+"Chapman" Foursome is a variation on the foursome (alternate shot) theme.
+It is sometimes called "Pinehurst Foursomes" or "American Foursomes".
 Each player plays his/her own ball from the tee, then plays his/her partner's ball for the second shot.
-The team then choose the best placed ball and play that one on an alternate shot basis to complete the hole.
-Named after Dick Chapman, a leading American amateur player, who developed the system in 1947 and popularised it at his home club, Pinehurst.
+The team then choose the best-placed ball and play that one on an alternate shot basis to complete the hole.

-foursome (greensome)
+foursome (Greensome)

-A variation on foursome (also known as modified Pinehurst).
-Each player plays his/her own ball from the tee.
-The team then choose the best placed ball to complete the hole.
-The player whose tee-shot was not selected plays the second shot; the players then play alternate shots thereafter.
+"Greensome" Foursome is a variation on the foursome (alternate shot) theme.
+It is sometimes called "selective drive, alternate shot", "Canadian Greensomes" or "modified Pinehurst Foursomes".
+In this format, each player plays his/her own ball from the tee.
+The team then choose the best-placed ball and play that ball on an alternate shot basis to complete the hole.
+The player whose tee-shot was not selected plays the second shot.

 foursome (Scotch)